Meet Our Team

 Operations Manager

 Angelica Rodriguez-Blanco is a North Fair Oaks/Redwood City native and current Operations Manager for El Concilio of San Mateo County.
 She has over 17 years of experience working at community health clinics and nonprofits throughout the Bay Area, both in direct service positions, as well as administrative and management roles.
-She was a former Community Health Worker with El Concilio’s Nuestro Canto De Salud Diabetes Clinic in 2007, a San Francisco Foundation Koshland Civic Unity Fellow (2009-2014) and holds a Master of Public Health degree from University of California, Berkeley.
-Her passions include health equity, traditional medicine, youth development and the arts.
+She was a former Community Health Worker with El Concilio’s Nuestro Canto De Salud Diabetes Clinic in 2007, a San Francisco Foundation Koshland Civic Unity Fellow (2009-2014), and holds a Master of Public Health degree from the University of California, Berkeley.
+Her passions include health equity, traditional medicine, youth development, and the arts.

 Silvia Flores